meladroit/svdt/README.md

 * The homebrew launcher may hang while trying to start svdt, on a blue or white or otherwise abstract screen.
 I swear it's not my fault.
 * The homebrew launcher doesn't always show the target app selection screen. svdt has no mechanism in place at the moment to check whether there is a target app, but this should be fairly straightforward to implement (check for target app name?).
 If svdt starts without a target, then the output is garbled slightly at first, but it functions for the most part as a SD data browser.
 There are better SD card browsers, so using svdt in this way is not recommended.
 * svdt does not handle running out of space gracefully. *This is because if the save data does run out of space, then trying to continue writing to save data (even after reinitialising FS handles and archives) may corrupt it.* For now, if svdt detects any problem at all with manipulating files, it just throws a fatal error and asks you to quit out.
 There may not really be a better option.
-* The code is a mess.
-There will eventually be more helpful comments.
+* The code is a mess, and I just need to comment it.